huaweicloud/terraform-provider-huaweicloud/docs/resources/evs_volume.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) The region in which to create the EVS volume resource.
+* `region` - (Optional, String, ForceNew) Specifies the region in which to create the EVS volume resource.
     If omitted, the provider-level region will be used.
-Changing this creates a new EVS resource.
+    Changing this creates a new EVS volume resource.

-* `availability_zone` - (Required, String, ForceNew) The availability zone for the volume.
+* `availability_zone` - (Required, String, ForceNew) Specifies the availability zone for the volume.
-    Changing this creates a new volume.
+    Changing this creates a new EVS volume resource.

 * `volume_type` - (Required, String, ForceNew) Specifies the disk type.
     Currently, the value can be SSD, SAS, or SATA.